Soumyadxxp/Producer_Consumer_Problem_Using_Java/README.md

 ## Features

+- Fixed-size shared buffer of size 5.
+- Producer thread inserts items into the buffer.
-- Demonstrates thread synchronization.
+- Consumer thread removes items from the buffer.
-- Uses a shared buffer for communication between threads.
+- Uses `wait()` when the buffer is full or empty.
+- Uses `notify()` to wake up the waiting thread.
+- Displays the buffer status after every production and consumption.
-- Suitable for Operating Systems and Java Concurrency laboratory exercises.
+- Simple and easy-to-understand implementation for Operating Systems laboratory experiments.

-- Easy-to-understand implementation for learning purposes.
+## Concepts Covered

+- Java Multithreading
+- Producer-Consumer Problem
+- Synchronization
+- Shared Resources
+- Critical Section
+- Inter-Thread Communication
+- `wait()` Method
+- `notify()` Method
+- Thread Lifecycle

 ## Note

-- The Java program provided in this repository is designed primarily for educational purposes, emphasizing clarity and comprehension over optimization.
+- This Java program is designed primarily for educational purposes, emphasizing clarity and comprehension over optimization.
+- The implementation demonstrates the use of synchronization to prevent race conditions while accessing a shared buffer.
-- The implementation prioritizes readability and conceptual understanding rather than production-level performance.
+- The program prioritizes readability and conceptual understanding rather than production-level optimization.
-- Users may modify and extend the program according to their academic or project requirements.
+- It can be compiled and executed using any standard Java Development Kit (JDK).

-## Compilation and Execution
+## Compilation

-Compile and run the program using:
+Compile and run the program using the Java compiler.

 ```bash
 javac ProducerConsumer.java